 There’s one example that particularly caught my eye which really emphasizes the effectiveness of this type of content, and it’s the video in which Novartis’ Chief Digital Officer Bertrand Bodson shares his personal experience with malaria.

-That is because people tend to trust other people more than advertisements or corporate brand communication, so showcasing your employees and giving them a voice is likely to resonate positively with your audience.
+People tend to trust other people more than advertisements or corporate brand communication, so showcasing your employees and giving them a voice is likely to resonate positively with your audience.

 Thus, social media is a great platform not only to provide information and educate consumers about your products or services but also to communicate your brand values and company culture.